 Meet Our Team

-Louis is a manager at Time Warner Inc., where he works in the corporate strategy department.
+Louis is a Director at Time Warner Inc., where he works in the corporate strategy department.
 He previously worked for J.P.
 Morgan in both New York and London, where he helped launch and grow various businesses in Hong Kong, the UK, and the US.
 He received his M.B.A from The Leonard N. Stern School of Business at New York University and a bachelor’s degree from Syracuse University.
 He lives in New York City.

 Rick Maese is a sports reporter for the Washington Post.
 A New Mexico native who now makes his home on Capitol Hill, Maese previously wrote for the Baltimore Sun, the Orlando Sentinel and The Albuquerque Tribune.
 Maese, who graduated from the University of New Mexico, has covered several Olympics, Super Bowls, World Series and most every other major sporting event.

 Robert Samuels travels the country to tell stories showing how politics in Washington are impacting the lives of everyday Americans.
 He joined The Washington Post in 2011 after spending five years at The Miami Herald.
 Robert, who grew up in The Bronx and graduated from Northwestern University, became a part of the Press Pass Mentors team in 2013 and is the most likely to cry each year when mentees leave for college.